Why also your most complex password will be cracked soon

 Hackers are creative and constantly improving their methods

 Unfortunately, credential stuffing and brute force are not the only methods to get unauthorized access to customer accounts.
 Another widespread technique is “phishing”, where a fake user interface of the original site is used to trick users to enter their credentials.
 Further methods are “man-in-the-middle-attacks”, where communication streams like public WiFi networks are intercepted or “keylogging”, where malware is installed on a computer to capture the credentials.

 As long as there are passwords, customer accounts will be hacked

 The above outlined problems are the reason why over 80% of all data breaches and hacking attacks are due to passwords and emphasize that we need a better approach than just username and password to handle authentication.
 Evolvements such as 2-Factor-Authentication (2FA) go into the right direction in terms of security, but user adoption is quite low.
 So why not omitting passwords entirely and go passwordless?
 Sounds interesting?
 Explore Corbado’s passwordless solutions and get a first impression of future authentication!

 Enjoyed this read?

-Stay up to date with the latest news, strategies, and insights about passwordless authentication and passkeys sent straight to your inbox!
+Stay up to date with the latest news, strategies and insights about passkeys sent straight to your inbox!